 “(1) each regional transmission organization to provide statistical information about the available capacity constraints of transmission facilities operated by the organization; and

-“(2) each broker, exchange, or other market-making entity that matches offers to sell and offers to buy wholesale electric energy in interstate commerce to provide statistical information about the amount and sale prove of each sale of electric energy at wholesale in interstate commerce it transacts.
+“(2) each broker, exchange, or other market-making entity that matches offers to sell and offers to buy wholesale electric energy in interstate commerce to provide aggregate statistical information about its sales of electric energy at wholesale in interstate commerce it transacts.

-“(c) TIMELY BASIS.—The Commission shall require the information required under subsection (b) to be posted on the Internet as soon as practicable and updated as frequently as practicable.

-“(d) PROTECTION OF COMMERCIALLY SENSITIVE INFORMATION.—The Commission shall exempt from disclosure commercial or financial information that the Commission, by rule or order, determines to be privileged or confidential.”.
+“(c) TIMELY BASIS.—The Commission shall require the information required under subsection (b) t to be released and updated, as soon as praticable and appropriate, in a manner to be determined by the Commission. “(d) PROTECTION OF COMMERCIALLY SENSITIVE INFORMATION.—The Commission shall exempt from disclosure commercial or financial information that the Commission, by rule or order, determines to be privileged or confidential.”.